iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 * Discussion topic created in the governance forum under the [Governance Proposals / Phase 1 - Discussion] subcategory tagged with phase 1
 * Duration: topics close automatically after 30 days of inactivity.
 * The post must be written in English language
-* The post must follow[ Shimmer governance framework guiding principles](#h-_42-shimmer-governance-framework-guiding-principles_-11).
+* The post must follow [Shimmer governance framework guiding principles](#h-_42-shimmer-governance-framework-guiding-principles_-11).
 * A phase 1 topic post needs approval by a moderator and receives the phase 1 tag once it is approved to be published.
 * It can only receive a phase 1 tag and become a governance proposal if it discusses one of the parameters [open for community governance](#parameters-that-are-open-for-community-governance-in-shimmer-8), follows the [guiding principles](#h-_42-shimmer-governance-framework-guiding-principles_-11) and does not conflict with the [resubmittal delay rules](#guaranteeing-stability-resubmital-delay-36).

 ##### **Requirements for a phase 1 proposal to move forward in the process and become a phase 2 temperature check proposal:**

-* The latest version of the proposal posted by the proposal submitter has either received 50 likes or the latest poll created by the proposal submitter on the latest version of the proposal has received 50 votes in favor of the proposal.
+* The latest published version of the proposal posted by the proposal submitter has either received 50 likes or the latest poll created by the proposal submitter on the latest version of the proposal has received 50 votes in favor of the proposal.

 ##### **Requirements to close a proposal in phase 1**